A Survey on Deep Learning Approaches for Tabular Data Generation: Utility, Alignment, Fidelity, Privacy, Diversity, and Beyond: Requirements and Evaluation Metrics

-\section{Fidelity}
+\subsection{Fidelity}

-While statistical fidelity is not a good predictor of how well the synthetic data would perform in downstream tasks \cite{hansen2023benchmark_datacentric_tab}, it can provide useful observations on how the synthetic data compares to the real data.
-Fidelity was indeed one of the requirements often measured in early works on synthesising tabular data.
+While statistical fidelity is not a good predictor of downstream task performance \citep{hansen2023benchmark_datacentric_tab}, it can provide useful observations on how the synthetic data compares to the real data. \miha{Fidelity is indeed one of the requirements often evaluated in early works on synthesising tabular data and it is crucial for applications such as economic modelling and census data release.
+In these areas, preserving the statistical properties of the real data distribution, like demographics, allows for accurate downstream sociological and economic analyses.
+Similarly, generating data that captures the statistical complexity of real-world data is valuable in other domains, such as the robust testing of data processing software.}

-\subsection{Evaluation Protocol and Metrics}
+\paragraph{\textbf{Evaluation Protocol and Metrics.}}

 Being the longest-standing requirements, a large number of methods were developed to evaluate the statistical fidelity of synthetic data w.r.t.\ real data.\footnote{In this survey, we focus only on quantitative evaluations.} These can be categorised into (i) feature-wise, (ii) pair-wise, and (iii) joint evaluations.